Zang, Bergel & Viñes

 Are there tax breaks or other incentives for foreigners to buy real estate in your jurisdiction?
 If so what are they?

 We are not aware of any national tax breaks or other incentives for foreigners to buy real estate in Argentina.
-There could be provincial or municipal tax incentives, depending on the relevant local jurisdiction.
+Nevertheless, there could be provincial or municipal tax incentives, depending on the relevant local jurisdiction.

 How is the ownership of Real Estate evidenced in your jurisdiction?